peterpih/Notes/Forwarding Page On Heroku.md

-####The easiest way to get a forwading page on Heroku is using 3 files in PHP
+####The easiest way to get a forwarding page on Heroku is using 3 files in PHP

 <b>main.html</b>  <em>(copy and paste)</em>